 These Pumpkin Bread Pudding Cups are a guilt-free way to enjoy fall’s favorite flavors with only 70 calories each!

 If the bread is fresh, the recipe will be really moist.
 If it’s on the way to stale, the bread pudding will have a little more body.
 For food safety purposes, this recipe requires refrigeration after baking.
 Simply microwave or toast before serving.
 For breakfast, top it with some vanilla Greek yogurt or cottage cheese for extra protein.
 A smear of apple butter or nut butter is tasty too.
-Add frozen yogurt or whipped topping for dessert.
+Add frozen yogurt/light ice cream or whipped topping for dessert.
 Yum!